Just graduated? Time to start your retirement plan (really)

 Starting out on the right path

-Myth #1 Retirement by age 55 is totally reasonable and realistic
+Myth #1: Retiring by age 55 is easily achievable.

-Here we provide tips on how to save for the retirement you want (even if you don't quite know what that looks like yet).
+Below, we provide essential tips on how to save for the retirement you want, even if your vision for the future is still evolving.

 How to pay your (future) self first